3rdpartyeve/phealng/README.md

 PhealNG is a refactoring of Pheal to meet more modern PHP development standards, for example to support namespaces and PSR-0 classloading.

-## WARNING
-- This is not stable considered to be stable yet.
-- This is not backward compatible to the original Pheal.
-While it covers the functionality, some classnames have changed!

 ## LICENSE
 Pheal is licensed under a MIT style license, see LICENSE.txt for further information